NicolasSimard/Notes/README.md

 4. ___'Tchebotarev Theorem/': Notes on Tchebotarev's Theorem___

     Those note were written for an analytic number theory course.
-The goeal in to give an almost self-contained profof of Tchebotarev's density theorem.
+The goal is to give an almost self-contained proof of Tchebotarev's density theorem.

 5. ___'Galois Infinie/': Notes on infinite Galois theory___